ZuhRa-HashiMi/Zuhra-Hashimi/README.md

 - 🎓 I will give my **bachelor's degree** in Computer Science (Information System).
 Obtained from the University of Kabul, Afghanistan.

 - 👩‍💻 I’m currently studying and training to become a **Full Stack Software Developer** in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)
--    I'm jotting you a quick note to let you know that I'm currently searching for a new career opportunity in [Software developer]

 - 💻 All **my projects** are available [here.](https://github.com/ZuhRa-HashiMi?tab=repositories)